gleasonw/gallica-grapher/README.md

 # The Gallica Grapher

-> "... the search was on, so to speak, for a new way of linking fraternity, power and time mean-
+> "... the search was on, so to speak, for a new way of linking fraternity, power and time meaningfully together.
-> ingfully together.
 Nothing perhaps more precipitated this search, nor
 > made it more fruitful, than print-capitalism, which made it possible for
 > rapidly growing numbers of people to think about themselves, and to
 > relate themselves to others, in profoundly new ways."